-So, the combination of eating a plant-based diet, cutting out alcohol, exercising every day, and feeling able to sleep at least 7 – 8 hours every night has all helped to kick-start our metabolism and help us to feel GREAT.
+So, the combination of eating a plant-based diet, cutting out alcohol, exercising every day, and feeling able to sleep at least 7 – 8 hours every night has all helped to kick-start our metabolism and help me to feel GREAT.

 My Wellness In Action plan in a bit more detail